heondo/didactic-telegram/README.md

 - ~Swiping between the different points.
 Probably makes the most sense to use the tab swipe component~

 ### Progress

+##### Week 3

+- Refactor for code and new redesign
+- Clean up styled components to inherit more properties when possible
+- Create modal to give an option between switching or editing the image
+- Add bottom sheet modal with accupuncture point details (Need to get location and other custom information into the application once that is collected)
+- Find icons (temp) for various Meridians

 ##### Week 2